-2.3 PROJECT ACTIVITIES, OBJECTIVES AND KEY PERFORMANCE INDICATORS
+2.2 PROJECT ACTIVITIES, OBJECTIVES AND KEY PERFORMANCE INDICATORS

-The key feature of EU-HYBNET project approach is the EU-HYBNET network extension.
+The key feature and added value of EU-HYBNET is the network extension.
 The extension provides the means for empowering the EU-HYBNET network and for facilitating the activities of project partners and stakeholder group members, by continuously identifying potentially new, key actors to join the network.
 New network members will be accepted into the network throughout the years of the project duration.
-This means that the EU-HYBNET network consists of project consortium partners, stakeholder group members and new network members accepted on a continuous basis.
 This process is illustrated in the figure below.